dwhiffing/final-lift-js13k/NOTES.md

 sound when swapping perspective game over sounds

-# ratios: The player must solve problems involving ratios and propor

-such as "If 2 apples cost 5 coins, how many coins for 7 apples?"

 # add speed: press the buttons in order smallest to largest/vice versa, select only the odd/even numbers

-# word: show player a list of words then ask them a numeric question about it.
-Ie, how many vowels does the shortest word have.
-How many letters in the longest word

 # scaling